Independence through communal living: is cohousing the future?

 - Shared resources like tools and lawnmowers

 When we talk about modern communal living, it goes without saying that people have always lived in shared communes at every age.
-However, we are going to look at the modern approach, the ideal that came to life during the 60s and 70s.
+However, we are going to look at the modern approach, the ideal that came into existance during the 60s and 70s.

 The Danish were the first to live together in modern intentional communes or cohousing structures, starting around the end of the 1960s.
 The idea spread to Sweden and had arrived in the Netherlands by the 1970s.
 The 1960s was also the decade in which hippies started to set up communes and live together in peace and harmony.
 Hippies were groups of people who came together because of shared ideals or beliefs, which is not, however, necessarily the case when living in a modern communal setting or cohousing project, which makes a rather big difference.